 With so much information overload floating around the internet, it’s impossible to keep up with it all.
 This is especially true in the world of online marketing because business owners have so much else to focus on besides the latest, greatest shiny marketing tool.
-They have to a business to run.
-It’s natural to want to cut through all the hype and strip down to the bare bones of what’s actually necessary to succeed with online marketing.
+They have a business to run.
+It’s natural to want to cut through all the hype and strip down to the bare bones of what’s actually necessary to succeed with online marketing and if offsite SEO and offsite marketing play a part.

 While it’s true that some techniques are merely fads (article spinning, I’m looking at you!), some marketing strategies, although cumbersome, are well worth the time and effort spent in learning how to execute them well.